Alan Shatter: Guerin Report, O'Higgins Report, Fennelly Report, resignation and loss of seat

+On the 12th July 2023 Taoiseach Leo Varadkar in another brief statement informed the Dail that "In May 2014 a report of the government established non-statutory inquiry- the Guerin Report-was published and was critical of Mr Shatter’s conduct as Minister for Justice and Equality.
+The government acknowledges that Alan Shatter’s conduct as a minister was subsequently vindicated by the O’Higgins Commission in its report which was published in May 2016.
+Moreover, in legal proceedings that culminated in a decision of the Supreme Court in February 2019, it was found that Mr Shatter had not been afforded fair procedures in the course of the inquiry.
+Certainly, in my view, Mr Shatter was not fairly treated by an organ of the state.
+I wish to acknowledge that in the chamber today”.
+(12 July 2023 Vol1042 Dail Debates.)
+As in December 2020, the statement omitted any apology to Shatter.
+Past precedent had established that a government acknowledgement that a person was wronged by an organ of the state was usually accompanied by an apology on behalf of the state.
+Both Martin and then Varadkar when making their statements led the Fine Gael, Fianna Fáil, Green coalition government that assumed office in the spring of 2020.
+Martin withheld agreement for the making of an apology.

 Shatter contested the redrawn constituency of Dublin Rathdown at the 2016 general election.
 After the election he complained about a Fine Gael letter signed by Enda Kenny, as Taoiseach and leader of Fine Gael and Brian Hayes MEP, the party's Director of Elections distributed in parts of his constituency which gave the impression he was going to be easily re-elected and which directed Fine Gael voters to give their first preference vote to his Fine Gael colleague, Josepha Madigan.
 Madigan won the only Fine Gael seat in the three-seat constituency.
 Hayes later publicly apologised for the distribution of the letter but Kenny remained silent on the issue.
 Shatter also was critical of the conduct of Fine Gael’s national campaign and the role in it of Enda Kenny.

-In his book Frenzy and Betrayal: The Anatomy of a Political Assassination, published by Merrion Press in May 2019, Shatter details the events which resulted in his resignation from government, their aftermath, the disconnect between truth and politics and the role in Irish politics of fake news, alternative facts and the importance of factual truth.
-The Irish Times columnist and former political editor, Stephen Collins, writing in that paper on 28 June 2019, stated that the book "should be required reading for journalists, politicians, civil servants and lawyers as a case study of how false narratives can develop with lightning speed and become widely accepted as fact with devastating consequences for those caught in the centre" He described as " decidedly odd … the virtual silence that continues to surround the hounding from office just five years ago of Alan Shatter, one of the best ministers for justice in the history of the state".